MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtdestroyhwqueue.md

 ### -param D3DKMT_DESTROYHWQUEUE

-#### - destroyHwContext [in]

-A structure holding the information needed to destroy a hardware queue.
+[in] A structure holding the information needed to destroy a hardware queue.

 ## -returns